-The question of the financing of this Common Technological Maturation laboratory could also be resolved by making use of the additional Carnot contributions (under the Carnot Law) that the Institutes that are members of the Carnot Institute Association receive to boost their scientific and technological resources within the framework of their partnership policy.
+The question of the financing of this Common Technological Maturation laboratory could also be resolved by making use of the additional Carnot contributions (under the Carnot Law) that the Institutes that are members of the Carnot Institute Association receive, to boost their scientific and technological resources within the framework of their partnership policy.
 This is because one of the goals of the Carnot label, amongst others, is to support technology transfers.
-It remains а fact that no technological done maturation should be without preliminary market research. with product/market cross-referencing as obligatory methodology.
+It remains a fact that no technological maturation should be undertaken without preliminary market research, with product/market cross-referencing as obligatory.

-Technological The Common Maturation also function laboratory will as a new collaborative tool facilitating the compensation and reduction of technological asymmetries (in its institutional aspect and in terms of its lack of information) between the two participants in the technology transfer but also compensation for the risk asymmetry.
+The Common Technological Maturation laboratory would also function as a new collaborative tool, facilitating the compensation and reduction of technological asymmetries (in its institutional aspect and in terms of the lack of information) between the two participants in the 5 technology transfer but also as compensation for the risk asymmetry.